devopsdays/devopsdays-web/content/events/2023-geneva/program/olivier-liechti.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
 Title = "What can we learn from Bossa Nova?
-Achieving Simplicity and Elegance in Developer Experience (DX)" Type = "talk"
+Achieving Simplicity and Elegance in Developer Experience (AULA)" Type = "talk"
 Speakers = ["olivier-liechti"]
 +++